seabre/US_Zip_Code_Data/README.md

 US Zip Code Data
 ================

-The data provided is based on the data provided by the Zip Code Database Projecthosted on Sourceforge: http://zips.sourceforge.net/
+The data provided is based on the data provided by the Zip Code Database Project hosted on Sourceforge: http://zips.sourceforge.net/

 That data itself is based on the 2000 U.S. Census.
 The file was released as a ZCTA (Zip Code Tabulation Areas) on the Gazetteer website: http://www.census.gov/geo/www/gazetteer/